Thomas Wright, The Percy Society, 1847

 Thomas Wright and James Orchard Halliwell, eds., Reliquiæ Antiquæ.
 Two Volumes.
 (London: John Russell Smith, 1845).

-Songs and Carols from a Manuscript in the British Museum of the Fifteenth Century (The Warton Club, 1856).
-The complete Sloane MS 2593, from which 20 poems were reprinted in 1836 by Wright (above).
+Songs and Carols from a Manuscript in the British Museum of the Fifteenth Century (The Warton Club, 1856) from the Sloane MS #2593, which he described as a companion to this volume.

 Songs and Ballads, With Other Short Poems, Chiefly of the Reign of Philip and Mary (London: J. B. Nichols, 1860).
 Composed of 77 songs and ballads in 212 pages.
 For the Roxburghe Club, from a 16th Century Manuscript by Richard Sheale in the Library of the Ashmolean Museum at Oxford, MS. Ashm.
 No. 48.
 The reign of Queen Mary was from 1553-1558; she was succeed by her half-sister, Queen Elizabeth I.